 The first public road in the county was one from Marion towards Boonville; the next from Marion to Jefferson.
 The petitions for these roads that the inhabitants and travelers labor under great inconvenience for want of them.
-All I can say is that in some of my wanderings over the county, inhabitants and travelers labor under great inconvenience from baving them.
+All I can say is that in some of my wanderings over the county, inhabitant and travelers labor under great inconvenience from having them.

-Before leaving the subject of the county and before I approach that of our city, I will men- ly finished, for in February 8 of that year, the tion a few things that perhaps are beneath the dignity of history, yet may serve to interest rou.
+Before leaving the subject of the county and before I approach that of our city, I will mention a few things that perhaps art beneath the dignity of history, yet may serve to interest you.

-Your speaker of to-day, with three others in 1840, under the influence of the lead excitement, laid out a town at the mouth of Little Tavern on the Osage river, which we called Chouteau, in honor of an early French navigator of that stream.
+Your speaker of today, with three others in 1840, under the Influence of the lead excitement, laid out a town at the mouth of Little Tavern on the Osage river, which we called Chouteau, in honor of an early French navigator of that stream.
 The town was accurately surveyed, beautifully laid out, and a fine typographical map of the future great city of the Osage Valley prepared.
-We gave to a gentleman who assisted in the survey our best lot, on condition, that he would build on it.
+We gave to a gentleman who assisted in the survey our best lot on condition that he would build on it.
 He did so, but very soon afterwards abandoned his house.
-I asked him what was the matter, and he answered, almost fiercely, "The d-d mosquitoes drove me clean out."
+I asked him what was the matter, and he answered, almost fiercely, "The d_d mosquitoes drove me clean out."
 We never disposed of another lot.
 I have never seen the town since, and if I have my health I don't think I ever will.

-Gen. Parsons told me this story, for the truth of which he youches.
+Gen. Parsons told me this story, for the truth of which he vouches.
 On one occasion, having stayed all night at the house of a lady friend, he observed next morning one of the young ladies combing her sister's hair.
 Its volume attracted his attention, and on making some inquiries about it, the young lady rose from her chair, and her hair, as black as a raven's wing, fell in wild profusion upon the floor, on which it trailed about 6 inches, His fair friend, at his request measured, and found to be six feet two inches long.
-I leave to my fair friends the questfon, whether that quantity of hair is a blessing or otherwise.
+I leave to my fair friends the question, whether that quantity of hair is a blessing or otherwise.

 The first coffee was brought to this county about this time.
-Some one bought a pound of it in St. Louis, and invited the neighbors to enjoy it.
-They put it into a pot with a piece of raw pork and kindled a rousing fire, but the grains kept bubbling up, and finally not having very good taste nor a very good smell, were thrown away, with the general verdict, "Wonder how anybody could fancy that nasty truck."
-The usual food was venison, and corn-bread, and wild honey.
+Someone bought a pound of it iu St. Louis, and invited the neighbors to enjoy it.
+They put it into a pot with a piece of raw pork and kindled a rousing fire, but the grains kept bubbling up, and finally not having a very good taste nor a very good smell, were thrown away, with the general verdict, "Wonder how anybody could fancy that nasty truck."

+The usual food was venison, and corn-bread and wild honey.
 Occasionally sassafras tea was used, but milk was the staple drink for meals.